rowanfreeman/world-of-warcraft/the-war-within/liberation-of-undermine/quick.md

 ## Phase one

-- **Pay-Line**: Dodge the coins rolling through, stand near them to get a buff
+- **Pay-Line**: Dodge the coins rolling through, stand near them to get a buff; tank or ranged go throw them
 - **Foul Exhaust**: Big heals, get through the heal absorb
-- **Spin To Win!**: Interrupts on the Reel Assistants; Kill X and Y, ignore Z; If you get the debuff move away from others and ask for a dispel
+- **Spin To Win!**: Interrupts on the Reel Assistants; Kill the adds, submit X and Y tokens; If you get the debuff move away and ask for a dispel
+- **Withering Flames**: Move away and ask for a dispel; everyone else dodge the flames
 - **Flame/Coin**: Big heals, healer CD
 - **Flame/Bomb**: Kill the adds, don't let them touch you, use CC; they explode when they die so dodge their flames
 - **Coin/Bomb**: Kill the adds, don't let them touch you; you can't CC them